f5devcentral/aws-deployments/README.md

 These examples are provided in order to demonstrate how BIG-IP can be used to manage the availability, performance, and security of applications running in AWS and other public cloud environments.

-As of now, these deployment models are:
+As of now, these deployment models are:<br>
--single-standalone (single big-ip and application server in one availability zone) -standalone-per-zone (big-ips in multiple availability zones, fronted by big-ip running gtm in each AZ, application hosts in each AZ, and a host in the external subnet for traffic generation)
+-single-standalone (single big-ip and application server in one availability zone) <br>
+-standalone-per-zone (big-ips in multiple availability zones, fronted by big-ip running gtm in each AZ, application hosts in each AZ, and a host in the external subnet for traffic generation)<br>

 ### Install/Setup: